top of page

 Greenhouse Gas Emissions

-1 | Data as of 2020.
-Carbon removals using year-end 2020 land base.
-Greenhouse gas emissions preliminary estimates using NCASI screening tool.
+1 | Carbon removals using land base owned at both the beginning and the end of 2022.
+Greenhouse gas emissions estimates using NCASI screening tool.

 Anchor 7